The Truth About How I Became a Copywriter

 Step 5 – Functional integrity

 Your website needs to work without fail.
 What technology should you use?
 How will you manage it?
 Should you use a content management system like WordPress?
 How will you edit and update the site?
 What is your mobile strategy?

 A simple solution to dealing with all this technical mumbo-jumbo is my Website Audit.
 It shows you how to improve.
 Because soon you’ll have more people coming to your site and it’s never been more important to have a great website user experience.

 Part 4: How to Ignite Your Site

-Up next I’ll be introducing my “Ignite Your Site” Report.
+Up next I’ll be introducing the “Ignite Your Site” Report.
 Click here for your free Website Usability Checklist.